mattlgroff/function-agents/README.md

 ## Introduction

 `function-agents` is a collection of Function Agents with specific purposes, designed to simplify various tasks.
 To use these agents, you'll need to pass an OpenAI API Key upon construction.
-This package allows you to interact with different OpenAI agents, transforming unstructured text into a structured JSON response.

 For more examples and the full documentation, please visit [https://platform.openai.com/docs/guides/gpt/function-calling](https://platform.openai.com/docs/guides/gpt/function-calling).